smorrrs/KQ-IV-Resources/kq_iv_map_explanation.md

 - Any of the six beach screens of the fairy island

-# Dynamic Character Locations
+# RNG Dynamic Character Locations
-All following character locations are RNG-determined upon visiting any screen of theirs anytime and thus can be screen cycled:
+All following character locations are RNG-determined upon any visit to a screen of theirs and can be screen cycled:

 Minstrel
 - Beach South of Fish House